 Overview of Proof Of Stake

 Compared to Proof of Work, Proof of Stake is a more straightforward process of making new blocks in the blockchain.
 Proof of Work uses hi-tech computers to mine blocks, which is expensive for miners.
-Those who can afford to mine using their expensive computer equipment can surely make money.
+Those who can afford to mine using expensive computer equipment can make money.
 However, there are issues when it comes to energy consumption.
 Proof of Stake resolves this issue by allowing crypto holders to put their cryptocurrencies in a staking pool, and after some time, they will earn a certain percentage of yield.
 This makes mining new blocks easier and more affordable for those who don’t have expensive computer equipment but want to earn more.
 It also becomes a way to reduce energy consumption, which makes mining “greener” or more eco-friendly.
-With the development in blockchain, staking crypto and NFTs are now possible.
+With the development of blockchain, staking crypto and NFTs is now possible.

 Staking Your Cryptocurrencies

 When staking your cryptocurrencies, you need to learn a series of simple steps so you wouldn’t get lost in the process, even if you are a newbie.
 Besides, there is nothing much to learn in the staking process if you know the technicalities of opening an exchange wallet and depositing cryptocurrencies to your account.
 Once you have your exchange wallet, here are the following steps: